Emily Bishop: Storylines

 In June 1992, Emily has a mental breakdown.
-She canot remember appointments, becomes confused and her appearance suffers.
+She cannot remember appointments, becomes confused and her appearance suffers.
 Lodger Percy Sugden (Bill Waddington), protects her, covering up these very unusual actions.
 He becomes increasingly concerned about her behaviour and alerts Emily's friends and neighbours.
 One day, Emily disappears without a word.
 When friends and neighbours ignore Percy's call for help, he calls the police who find Emily wandering aimlessly, clearly having suffered a breakdown.
 When Emily has recovered enough to leave hospital, she tells Percy that he is a good friend, and thanks him for all he had done.
 Percy later leaves.
 Emily falls in love once more, with Bernard, a vicar.
 He breaks off the engagement when he finds out she had suffered a mental breakdown.
 Because of his own past mental conditions, he cannot face the possibility of it recurring.
 Since then, Emily has sworn off love completely, pushing herself into more topical endeavours instead.
 When her nephew Spider (Martin Hancock) arrives on the scene, Emily takes him in and they become friends as well as partners in saving the Red Rec from Alf Roberts' (Bryan Mosley) proposed plans for a "Millennium Bowl".
 Emily spends a night up a tree standing by her convictions that the Red Rec is the last green space in Weatherfield and it deserves preservation.

 Richard Hillman (Brian Capron), Gail's husband, attempts to murder Emily for financial reasons.
 He breaks in while she is watching television and babysitting for Ashley (Steven Arnold) and Maxine Peacock (Tracy Shaw).
 Richard knocks her unconscious with a crowbar but is interrupted by Maxine's premature return.
 He attacks Maxine with the same weapon, killing her instantly.
 Emily makes a full recovery but suffers terrible guilt for surviving when Maxine did not.
 She prevents a murder when grief-crazed Brenda Fearns (Julia Deakin) almost jumps off a 43-foot church tower with baby Bethany Platt (Amy and Emily Walton).